Vansh-Baghel/JS_Things/JS_notes.md

 * By using this , we can get to know which key we are pressing and with this we can assign different functions to different buttons.
 * By using data-set ka value we will go to the slide clicked by dots by checking if the container of click event contains dots or not.

+## script defer in head
+* By putting script defer in head, we reduce the time of web to load .
+* By using this , fetch and parse of htnl takes place tgt and then JS is run.
+On the other hand , in script in body parse, fetch and then run takes place.